 - (1) The Maximum Price per Share for a Market Purchase or an Off-Market Purchase is computed based on respectively one hundred and five per cent.
 (105%) and one hundred and twenty per cent.
-(120%) of the average of the closing market prices of the Shares over the last (5) Market Days immediately preceding the Latest Practicable Date on which transactions in the Shares were recorded on the SGX-ST. - (2) Based on 1,818,444,000 issued Shares as at the Latest Practicable Date. - (b) internal financing of RMB 18,912,000 and RMB 19,821,000 were undertaken to fund the Market Purchases and Off-Market Purchases respectively; - (c) transaction costs incurred for the purchase or acquisition of Shares pursuant to the Share Buyback Mandate are assumed to be insignificant and have been ignored for the purposes of computing the financial effects; and - (d) the purchase or acquisition of Shares by the Company took place on 1 January 2018.
+(120%) of the average of the closing market prices of the Shares over the last (5) Market Days immediately preceding the Latest Practicable Date on which transactions in the Shares were recorded on the SGX-ST. - (2) Based on 1,818,444,000 issued Shares as at the Latest Practicable Date. - (b) external financing of approximately RMB9,092,000 and RMB10,911,000 were undertaken to fund the Market Purchases and Off-Market Purchases respectively; - (c) transaction costs incurred for the Share Buyback pursuant to the Share Buyback Mandate are assumed to be insignificant and have been ignored for the purposes of computing the financial effects; and - (d) the Share Buyback by the Company took place on 1 January 2019.